-Before Donald Trump became the President of the United States, before he served fast food to championship teams in the White House, before he weighed in on national anthem protests and before a book about his golf game was written, he was a businessman.
-Everyone obviously already knows that, but there’s a piece of sports history you might not know about him.
+Before Donald Trump became the President of the United States and before he served fast food to championship teams in the White House, he was a businessman.
+Everyone obviously already knows that, but there's a piece of sports history you might not know about him.

 If you don't remember the United States Football League (USFL), that's quite fine.
 All you need to know is it lasted longer than the Alliance of American Football (AAF), which isn't saying much, and that Donald Trump owned the New Jersey Generals before the league went bankrupt and folded after three years.

-There is plenty of speculation that Trump had something to do with the league coming to an end (more on that in a second), but what’s crazy is he once had Hall of Fame running back Herschel Walker and quarterback Doug Flutie on his team.
+There is plenty of speculation that Trump had something to do with the league coming to an end (more on that in a second), but what's crazy is he once had Hall of Fame running back Herschel Walker (Georgia) and quarterback Doug Flutie (Boston College) scoring touchdowns for his team.

-Then, under Trump’s watch, and with head coach Walt Michaels at the helm instead of Fairbanks, the Generals posted a 14-4 mark in 1984 and went 11-7 in 1985.
+Under Trump's watch, and Michaels at the helm, the Generals posted a 14-4 mark during the regular season in 1984 and went 11-7 in the 1985 fall schedule.
 Unfortunately, the team lost both playoff appearances to the Philadelphia Stars and then the Baltimore Stars when they relocated the following year.

 That 1985 team, however, was pretty strong.
 Herschel Walker broke a USFL record with 2,411 rushing yards, and fellow Heisman Trophy winner Doug Flutie commanded the offense before a broken collarbone ended his season in Week 15.

 Still, two seasons with two playoff appearances and with two superstars is likely way better than you remember.

 In 1986, before the season was canceled, the Generals acquired Hall of Fame quarterback Jim Kelly and Super Bowl champion wide receiver Ricky Sanders.
 The league ended after the USFL won just $3 in an antitrust lawsuit against the NFL.